Keyboard shortcuts

 An expression (-x) is parsed as the variable x negated and enclosed in parentheses, rather than an operator section partially applying the infix operator -.

 Prefix operators bind more tightly than infix operators.
-Note that the only prefix operators are the builtin ! and -, and more cannot be defined.
-In particular, a user-defined operator beginning with ! binds as !=, as on the table below, not as the prefix operator !.
+The only prefix operators are the built-in ! and -; user-defined prefix operators are not supported.
+A user-defined operator beginning with ! binds as the infix operator (e.g. != row in the table below), not as the prefix !.

 Attributes bind less tightly than any other syntactic construct.